-It’s November.
+It’s nearly December.
 Around this time of year, I start thinking about what planner, and therefore planning system, I’ll use in January in order to appear organized in the new year.
 But I hate planners.
 They’re too confining.
 They have pages I don’t need and never have enough of the pages I like.

 This year, I’m having second thoughts.
 The thought of a newfangled planner that promises to keep my personal, business, and family life organized and productive even when life gets hectic?
 Sweet!